Mexican Americans: Immigration issues

 Some immigrants to the United States, both from Mexico and elsewhere, oppose illegal immigration, even if they once lacked documents themselves.
 However, according to a survey conducted by the Pew Research Center in June 2007, 63% of Americans would support an immigration policy that would put illegal immigrants on a path to citizenship if they "pass background checks, pay fines and have jobs, learn English", while 30% would oppose such a plan.
 The survey also found that if this program was instead labeled "amnesty", 54% would support it, while 39% would oppose.

 Alan Greenspan, former Chairman of the Federal Reserve, has said that the growth of the working-age population is a large factor in keeping the economy growing and that immigration can be used to grow that population.
 According to Greenspan, by 2030, the growth of the US workforce will slow from 1 percent to 1/2 percent, while the percentage of the population over 65 years will rise from 13 percent to perhaps 20 percent.
 Greenspan has also stated that immigration reform could be brought about with a "stroke of the pen", referring to the Comprehensive Immigration Reform Act of 2007 which would have created a guest worker program and put illegal immigrants currently residing in the US on a path to citizenship if they met certain conditions.

+Approximately 90 percent of permanent resident cards issued to Mexican nationals are obtained through family sponsorship.
+Mexican nationals face the longest wait times for family-sponsored preference visas, with petitions filed in 2001 for married children and siblings of U.S. citizens still awaiting visa availability as of August 2026.
+As of 2023, approximately 1.2 million Mexican nationals were awaiting immigrant visa availability, the highest number of any nationality.